napari/napari.github.io/applications/cell_tracking.md

 > E - a zero-based temporal index of the frame in which the track ends
 > P - label of the parent track (0 is used when no parent is defined)

-First, we load the text file and convert it to a Nx4 integer numpy array, where the rows represent tracks and the columns represent L, B, E and P:
+To extract the graph, we load the text file and convert it to a Nx4 integer numpy array, where the rows represent individual tracks and the columns represent L, B, E and P:
 ```python
 lbep = np.loadtxt(os.path.join(PATH, '01_GT/TRA', 'man_track.txt'), dtype=np.uint)
 ```